opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/2_evaluate-opendesk-on-tcloud-public.md

 | `certificate.issuerRef`               | Points to your cert-manager ClusterIssuer.                 | Ensure this matches the `metadata.name` of the issuer you created.                                                                                                                                                                              |
 | `customization.release`               | Applies the patch files created in the previous step.      | These paths are relative to the `helmfile` execution directory.                                                                                                                                                                                 |

-:::tip Single ELB Strategy
+:::note

-We use a **single** Elastic Load Balancer for all openDesk traffic (HTTP/S via Ingress, UDP for Jitsi, TCP for Mail).
-Ensure you provide the **ELB ID** of the *same* load balancer whose IP you configured in the [Configure DNS](#configure-dns) step.
+1️⃣ **Single Elastic Load Balancer**: This evaluation setup uses a single Elastic Load Balancer to handle all openDesk traffic, including HTTP and HTTPS via Ingress, UDP for Jitsi, and TCP for mail services.
+Ensure that you specify the `<ELB_ID>` of the same load balancer whose IP address (`<ELB_IP_ADDRESS>`) was configured during the [Configure DNS](#configure-dns) step.
-:::

-#### Why set `cluster.networking.cidr`?
-By default, some openDesk components assume a standard `10.0.0.0/8` pod network.
+2️⃣ **Why we need to set** `cluster.networking.cidr`: By default, some openDesk components assume a standard `10.0.0.0/8` pod network.
 If this setting mismatches your actual cluster CIDR, internal network policies or Postfix trusted networks may fail, causing connectivity issues.

-#### Why set `cluster.networking.ingressGatewayIP`?
-Jitsi Meet uses WebRTC for video.
+3️⃣ **Why we need to set** `cluster.networking.ingressGatewayIP`: Jitsi Meet uses WebRTC for video.
 The JVB (Video Bridge) pod is behind NAT (the ELB).
 It needs to know its **Public IP** to advertise to clients in the SDP (Session Description Protocol) packet.

+:::

 ### Deploying with Helmfile